The space of foliations on projective spaces in positive characteristic: Introduction

 has cardinality different from $r-1$ and $r-2$. \end{enumerate} Then the set $\Log{d_1, \ldots, d_r}{n}{\field}$ is an irreducible component of $\Fol{d}{n}{\field}$ (with its reduced scheme structure) for $n\ge 3$ and $d = \sum_{i=1}^r d_i - 2$. \end{THM}

 For the definition of the scheme $\Fol{d}{n}{\field}$ we refer to Section \ref{SS:Fol}, while the set $\Log{d_1, \ldots, d_r}{n}{\field}$ is defined in Section \ref{SS:Log1}.

 Over the complex numbers, Theorem \ref{THM:Log} was established by Calvo-Andrade \cite{MR1286897}, with a proof based on complex-geometric and topological arguments.
-For an alternative approach using algebraic methods, which actually proves that $\Fol{d}{n}{\field}$ is generically reduced along $\Log{d_1, \ldots, d_r}{n}{\field}$, see \cite{MR3937325}.
-Theorem \ref{THM:Log} offers yet another proof of Calvo-Andrade's result, this time from a more arithmetic perspective.
+For an alternative approach using algebraic methods, which actually proves that $\Fol{d}{n}{\mathbb{C}}$ is generically reduced along $\Log{d_1, \ldots, d_r}{n}{\mathbb{C}}$, see \cite{MR3937325}.

+Theorem~\ref{THM:Log} offers yet another proof of Calvo-Andrade's result, this time from a more arithmetic perspective, see Corollary~\ref{C:CalvoAndrade}.